debugduo-py/IoT-Device/README.md

-# IoT-Device
-A repo for the IoT device used to send data to a server for records.
-Ideal for recording details of manufacturing of products, collecting records when selling items.
-All details sent to server by the IoT device.

 # IoT Data Collection Device

 A lightweight IoT data collection device built on the Raspberry Pi Zero W, featuring a custom hardware abstraction layer, smart server discovery, local backup, and a web-based monitoring dashboard.